 This section should be repeated for each SharePoint Site Collection being planned so that a decision can be made on whether the content warrants a site collection or a sub-site (for example – and note if that was the case there would be far reaching implications concerning storage, SLA, data growth etc).

 Question Notes What specific service/s will you be offering?
 List of the key services the team provides to the business – what do they do on a day to day basis.
 For example, are they legal, human resources, finance, or a technology based department?
 This information can be used to define site Taxonomy, Tagging, and to advertise the site to consumers.
 How do you communicate content to your viewers?
 What processes are followed to provide information to other people outside of the team?
 Is information provided on Newsletter, Flyers, Letters, e-mail?
 When is data communicated and how often?
 What source information is in electronic form and where is it stored?
 Based on the services listed, build a list of the locations of information that are stored electronically (Network Shares, Backup Drives, Archive Drives, USB Drivers), their state (current / archived), capacity, and dynamic state (i.e. how often are these locations updated).
 What portal content do you have to make available to all employees?
 Are there any organizational wide policies, procedures, news releases, product information that needs to be made available?
 What content do you have that is only available to a controlled (select) group of employees?
 Converse of the above.
 What information is created / controlled and accessible only to a specific audience (e.g. project status, management reports, etc.) What content do you have that is to be targeted at a specific group of employees, but all employees could view that content?
 For example, business unit procedures, strategy, policies, guidelines.
 Do you need specific collaboration areas for employees to work collectively on documents, projects or meetings?
-This question relates to the use of Document Workspaces in SharePoint 2010.
-A Document Workspace provides a document library for storing primary documents and their supporting files; a task list for assigning to-do items; a links list for listing resources that are related to the documents; and a members list that shows who has access to the site.
-If documents and related materials — such as tasks, objectives, and events — are scattered, a Document Workspace site can help you to keep them all in one place.
-SharePoint 2010 has several types of Workspaces – Document Workspace, Basic Meeting Workspace, Blank Meeting Workspace, Decision Meeting Workspace, Social Meeting Workspace, Multipage Meeting Workspace.
+This question relates to the use of finely tuned collaborative areas in SharePoint.
+A site for example that explicitly provides a document library for storing primary documents and their supporting files; a task list for assigning to-do items; a links list for listing resources that are related to the documents; and a members list that shows who has access to the site.
+If documents and related materials such as tasks, objectives, and events are scattered, use this to explain how a finely tuned site can help keep content all in one place.
+There are different types of finely tuned sites that could be defined, for example, Document specific, Meeting specific, Decision Meeting specific, Social Meeting specific, etc.